spacebeam/research/web/torchup.org/content/pages/compete.md

 Title: Compete
 Date: 2020-01-17 16:20

-## Torch Up: Brood War AI Tournament Registration Open!
+## Torch Up: Brood War AI Registration Open!

 You must register by January 15th, 2020 in order to compete.